-Delayed injuries are incredibly prevalent among motor vehicle crashes.
+Delayed pain from injuries are incredibly prevalent among motor vehicle crashes.
 After an accident, the shock and adrenaline of the event can mask pain symptoms.
 In the hours or days after an accident, pain symptoms can appear slowly or all at once.

 Many injuries have delayed symptoms, including whiplash and TBI, which is why it’s critical for accident victims to visit a doctor as soon as possible after a crash.